Hui pan-nationalism: Ma Shouqian

-Islamic Discourse
+Islamic discourse

-Many religious Chinese imams and students were influenced by various anti-imperialist Islamic texts from authors such as Muhammad ‘Abduh (1849-1905) and Muhib al-Din al-Khatib (1886-1969) which reinforced their national Chinese identity with religious justification.
+Many religious Chinese imams and students were influenced by various anti-imperialist Islamic texts from authors such as Muhammad ‘Abduh (1849–1905) and Muhib al-Din al-Khatib (1886–1969) which reinforced their national Chinese identity with religious justification.
 Many of these nationalists were educated under the Qadim (قديم Old) jiaopai 教派 or “teaching school” of Islam, which drew upon imperial Han kitab political theory that the source of power and legitimacy of a political entity comes from a personal sovereign who embodies the Mandate of Heaven.
 However, the translation of works was highly selective, with ideals normally in line with Chinese nationalism and of benefit in the face of imperialist aggression and indigenous modernism.

-Present Day
+Present day

 Maintaining the identity of the Hui was critical during the nascent state of the People's Republic of China.
 Scholars such as Claude Lefort, attribute the fundamental nature of authoritarianism and totalitarianism, is to concentrate nationality in order to maintain power, and have a united enemy against the interference of foreign powers.
 Thus, citizenship was imposed rather than sought onto minorities.
 The ultimate policy that governs the Hui's promotes both assimilation and autonomy, an “irony that continues to plague China’s nationality policy.”
 Yet, much of the Hui identity is blurred due to the mixture of their own unique, cultural practices, coupled with their almost complete assimilation into Han society.
 Some scholars believe that the Hui will eventually revolt, and attempt to violently secede from the Chinese state, whilst others believe they are too assimilated to dominant Han culture, known as Sinicization.

 In recent years, there have been sporadic clashes between Hui and Han.
 In 2004, scores were reportedly killed during ethnic bloodletting in Henan Province, and in 2012, dozens of people were injured by the police during protests over the demolition of a mosque in Ningxia that the government had declared illegal.

-State Sponsored Activities
+State-sponsored activities

 The Islamic Association of China, the Nationalities Institute, and the State Nationalities Commission are bodies which aid in increasing the governance of the Hui, attributed to the efforts of Hui pan-nationalism.
 Whilst the Islamic Association of China is a notable attempt to unify Chinese Muslims, it in recent years has been overwhelmed in perpetuating sectarian divisions among Chinese Muslims.
 The association has been accused of abetting state ideologies, by the propagation of patriotism and emphasis on Hui-centrism.

 Hui people can also subscribe to the state-sponsored periodicals; China's Muslims (Zhongguo Musilin) and Muslim World (Musilin shijie), which help to promote maintaining Hui identity and unity across China.

-The state has also been extremely involved in the reconstruction of historic mosques and other religious sites, to encourage tourism and pilgrimage for all Muslims.
-This aids in increasing participation amongst the Hui in their religious expression.

-Result

-Overall, these 'goodnatured' acts have allowed China to maintain close political and economic ties with Muslim countries.
-This can be manifested through trade, contracts, etc.